Shopify/css/building-a-component/readme.md

 `.blog-post` This is another component.
 This one describes a specific blog post.
 We make this its own component because a blog post is not necessarily a child of the blog container.
 It can and should be able to live independently.
 When a component or modifier requires more than one word to describe its purpose, a single hyphen is used as a substitute for spaces.

 `.blog-post--featured` This is a [modifier](#modifiers).
-It is always chained to a component or sub-component.
+It is added on to the base name of the component or sub-component.
 In this instance, it describes a different way of displaying a component.

 `.blog-post__time` Like before, this is another sub-component.
 This time it belongs to the blog-post.
 It’s still a subcomponent even though it is not a direct child of the component.